-If the program is And the expenses are Then the expense is ALTCS , , Not allowed as a deduction from gross self-employment SSI-MAO Federal, state, or local income tax payments; income.
-MSP moomo tax paymonto, AHCCCS FTW Entertainment expenses; Adult Allowed as a deduction from gross self-employment Caretaker Relative • income.
-Pregnant Woman Cost of purchasing capital equipment; Child capital oquipmont, KidsCare Payments on the principal of loans; and Carryover of previous year's losses.
+If the program is And the expenses are Then the expense is ALTCS Depreciation; Not allowed as a deduction from gross self-employment SSI-MAO Federal, state, or local income tax payments; income.
+MSP moomo tax paymonto, AHCCCS FTW Entertainment expenses; Adult Business use of a personal vehicle, based Allowed as a deduction from gross self-employment Caretaker Relative on actual mileage; income.
+Pregnant Woman Cost of purchasing capital equipment; Child capital equipment, KidsCare Payments on the principal of loans; and Carryover of previous year's losses.